Nearly one-quarter of Ohioans smoke. Here’s how to kick the habit for good

 1. You Need More Than One Tactic

 If you are using just one strategy for quitting, this may be your downfall.
-“The best method for long-term success in quitting tobacco is to combine the use of medications or nicotine replacement with counseling,” Clark says.
+“The best method for long-term success in quitting tobacco is to combine the use of medications or nicotine replacement with counseling,” Alcott says.

 Unfortunately, it’s not uncommon for smokers to go it alone when they quit.
 They might buy nicotine patches with the intention to never touch a cigarette again, but find that perhaps the patches don’t meet all their needs.